bdlim99/GM4HDDA_2024/README.md

 You need to set up a separate environment for HW3-2.
 Please follow the instructions carefully.

 ## Homework 4
-Follow the instructions in the ``HW4.ipynb`` files.
-After you complete and run the HW ipython files, upload them to eTL.
+Follow the instructions in the ``HW4.ipynb`` file.
+After you complete and run the HW ipython file, upload it to eTL.

+## Homework 5
+Follow the instructions in the ``HW5.ipynb`` file.
+After you complete and run the HW ipython file, upload it to eTL.